Will a Third DWI Send Me to Prison in Dallas?

 In such cases, courts may impose probation with jail conditions instead of incarceration.

-Probation on a third DWI is not lenient.
+Probation on a third DWI will not be as lenient as probation for a second DWI.

 Typical features include: